Extended Lipo-Abdominoplasty

-If you’ve lost a significant amount of weight or have given birth and now suffer from extra skin, separated muscles and fat pockets, you may be a candidate for Dr Beldholm’s extended VASER lipo-abdominoplasty.
-Unlike a full tummy tuck, this procedure can also prove effective for those who live with that undesirable “muffin top.”
-It goes a step further than the standard abdominoplasty by also contouring the hips, flanks and thighs.
-A full tummy tuck focuses largely on contouring a patient’s central abdominal region only.
+If you’ve lost a significant amount of weight or have recently given birth and now suffer with extra skin, separated muscles and fat pockets, you may be a candidate for Dr Beldholm’s extended VASER lipo-abdominoplasty.
+Unlike a full abdomonoplasty, this procedure focuses on the upper abdominal area as well.
+Going a step further, an extended lipo-abdominoplasty also contours the hips, flanks and thighs, whereas a full abdominoplasty (tummy tuck) focuses largely on the central abdominal region only.

 Book Online Now

-Download our short guide: “Preparing for Your Tummy Tuck Surgery Checklist”
+Download our short guide: “Preparing for Your Abdominoplasty Surgery Checklist”

 Patients who suffer from extra, loose skin that extends from the stomach to the flanks accompanied by muscle looseness in the abdominal region are good candidates for an extended VASER lipo-abdominoplasty.
 The procedure is ideal for both post pregnancy and post weight loss patients.
-Because it is a major operation, it is recommended that patients be at a steady, healthy weight and are in good physical and mental health.
+Because it is a major operation, it is recommended that patients be at a steady, consistent weight and are physically and mentally fit.

 Dr Beldholm refers to this operation as the extended Lipo-abdominoplasty.
 The main difference between the extended and the full Lipo-abdominoplasty, is the extent of the lower abdominal skin resection, extending around the hips.
-This is an extended VASER liposuction tummy tuck that Involves repositioning the navel, tightening the rectus abdominis muscles, extensive VASER liposuction of the tummy and sides, and tightening and removing excess skin.
+This is an extended VASER liposuction abdominoplasty that Involves repositioning the navel, tightening the rectus abdominis muscles, extensive VASER liposuction of the tummy and sides, and tightening and removal of excess skin.
 The incision extends around the sides of the abdomen.
 The recovery is similar to the standard Lipo-abdominoplasty.

 Bernard Beldholm Logo